 Webinar: Preclinical drug discovery in NASH – Narrowing the translational gap

-This webinar will focus on strategies to improve clinical translatability of preclinical models of NASH.
-The webinar also introduces a diet-induced obese and biopsy-confirmed rodent model of NASH with progressive development of fibrosis and hepatocellular carcinoma, that recapitulates the wide spectrum of the human condition.
-The webinar will be hosted by Principal Scientist at Gubra Henrik Björk Hansen who is one of our experts in NASH models.
+In this webinar Principal Scientist at Gubra Henrik Björk Hansen discusses strategies to improve clinical translatability of preclinical models of NASH.
+The webinar introduces a diet-induced obese and biopsy-confirmed rodent model of NASH with progressive development of fibrosis and hepatocellular carcinoma, that recapitulates the wide spectrum of the human condition.

 Gubra is an abbreviation for GUt and BRAin, the original key focus areas of our research and expertise.